Beau Levesque: Playing career

 Levesque played for and graduated from Saint Mary's.
 Levesque played for the Gaels from 2009 to 2014, averaging 6.9 points per game during his collegiate career.

-Notably, Levesque played for the 2010 Saint Mary's team that advanced to the Sweet 16 at the 2010 NCAA Division I men's basketball tournament, defeating Richmond and Villanova before losing to Baylor.
+Levesque played for the 2010 Saint Mary's team that advanced to the Sweet 16 at the 2010 NCAA Division I men's basketball tournament, defeating Richmond and Villanova before losing to Baylor.

 Levesque missed the entire 2010–11 season due to injury.
 Levesque also appeared in the 2012 NCAA Division I men's basketball tournament, playing for the 2012 Saint Mary's Gaels that lost in the 2nd round to Purdue.

 In Levesque's junior season at Saint Mary's, the Gaels made another trip to the NCAA tournament appearing in the 2013 NCAA Division I men's basketball tournament.
 Levesque saw action in a 1st round win over Middle Tennessee and a 2nd round loss to Memphis.

-Levesque would conclude his college basketball career with the Gaels at the 2014 National Invitation Tournament in a loss to Minnesota in the 2nd round.
+Levesque concluded his college basketball career with the Gaels at the 2014 National Invitation Tournament in a loss to Minnesota in the 2nd round.